spectrocloud/librarium/docs/docs-content/user-management/saml-sso/palette-sso-with-onelogin.md

 1. Log in to [Palette](https://console.spectrocloud.com/) as a tenant administrator.

-2. From the **left Main Menu**, select **Users & Teams**.
+2. From the left **Main Menu**, select **Users & Teams**.

 3. Next, select **Teams**, and click on **Create team**.

 4. You only need to fill in the team name.
-Don't manually add members, as OneLogin will manage the users.
-In OneLogin, users who are part of the mapped group, administrators, will be automatically added to the team.
+Do not manually add members, as OneLogin will manage the users.
+In OneLogin, users who are part of the mapped administrators group will be automatically added to the team.
 Click **Confirm** to continue.

   ![Create New Team](/oidc-onelogin-images/user-management_saml-sso_palette_sso_with_onelogin_new-team.png)

 5. Next, you need to assign the members of this team a set of permissions.
 Assign all members the **Tenant Admin** permissions.
-You can customize the assigned permissions as needed, but for this example admin access is granted.
+You can customize the assigned permissions as needed.
+For this example admin access is granted.

-6. To set the correct permissions, select the team you created.
-Click on the **Tenant Roles** tab.
+6. To set the correct permissions, select the team you created, and click on the **Tenant Roles** tab.

 7. Next, click on **Add Tenant Role** and select the **Tenant Admin** box.
 This will automatically select all other permission boxes.
 Click on **Confirm**.